neams-th-coe/cardinal/doc/content/publications.md

 # Publications

-This page contains an inexhaustive list of publications using Cardinal.
+This page contains an inexhaustive list of publications using Cardinal, categorized according to which type of system they are modeling.
+Because some papers cover multiple applications, they may be repeated under different categories.

 If you use Cardinal for your work, please consider citing the following.

 ```tex